HzaCode/Athlytics/README.md

 These functions generate plots to analyze trends and performance, using data fetched and processed from Strava via the `stoken` you provide.

-**Important Note on API Usage and Performance:** Some functions, particularly `calculate_pbs` and `calculate_decoupling`, need to fetch detailed data (best efforts, streams) for multiple activities.
-This can be **slow** and may hit Strava API rate limits (leading to errors) if you analyze a large number of activities.
+**Important Note on API Usage and Performance:** Some functions, particularly `calculate_pbs` (which needs to fetch detailed data for each activity) and `calculate_decoupling` (which now uses `httr` to directly fetch detailed activity streams), can be **slow** and may hit Strava API rate limits (leading to errors) if you analyze a large number of activities.
 Consider using the `max_activities` parameter in these functions or analyzing shorter date ranges if you encounter issues.

 ### 1. Load Exposure